beast-dev/doc/tutorials/thorney_beast/thorney_beast.md

 The template, `SG-thorney.template`, is small and easy to edit.
 It can also be used to generate similar analysis on much larger datsets without the tedious task of editing a large xml.
+The operator weights are experimental and may need to be adjusted.

 A brief introduction to BEASTGen can be found [here](http://beast.community/beastgen).
 The Apache FreeMarker template engine is quite powerful, which makes BEASTGen a useful tool for managing large datasets and analyses.